We are open for business and continue to offer a full range of legal services. Our local approachable experts are here to support you.

 For most people, claiming compensation is the only way to deal with the consequences of medical negligence resulting in amputation, including paying for private healthcare, high quality prosthetics, counselling and other forms of support, as well as replacing lost income.
 Making a compensation can also be the best way of getting answers about what went wrong.

 The thought of making an amputation compensation claim might be intimidating at this already difficult time, but with the right legal advice and support, the process can be kept much simpler and less stressful than you might assume.
 We strongly recommend speaking to an expert medical negligence lawyer as soon as possible to give you the best chance of a successful medical amputation claim.

 We are extremely proud of the strong connection we have with our local community.
 Most of our team were born and bred in the Rhondda Cynon Taff area, where we have advised and represented individuals and families for more than three decades on a wide range of medical negligence matters.

-Our team will be more than happy to answer any questions you have about your claim in plain English and will provide you with a personal service tailored to your requirements.
-As well as helping you with making a claim, we can also advise you on the various types of support that are available to you, including rehabilitation services and charities.
+Our amputation solicitors in South Wales will be more than happy to answer any questions you have about your claim in plain English and will provide you with a personal service tailored to your requirements.
+As well as providing help in making an amputation claim, we can also advise you on the various types of support that are available to you, including rehabilitation services and charities.